datamapio/geoid/US/county/README.md

 Changed name and code to Kusilvak Census Area (02-158) effective July 1, 2015.

-## The number of counties by state
+## The Number of Counties by State
 [counties by state, 2010 - July 2013](https://github.com/datamapio/geoid/blob/master/US/county/us_county_by_state_2010-2012.csv)